helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

 # Helidon Data JDBC Imperative using MySQL Database

-This example demonstrates direct, imperative use of the Helidon Data JDBC provider with MySQL.
+This example demonstrates imperative use of the Helidon Data JDBC provider with MySQL.
 It is the imperative counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.

-The configuration defines a HikariCP datasource and a JDBC persistence unit.
-The persistence unit publishes a `JdbcClient` through the Service Registry. `Main` obtains that client and passes it to `PokemonService`, which owns the imperative HTTP handlers and JDBC operations.
+`Main` constructs a standalone `JdbcClient` from the MySQL connection properties in `application.yaml` and passes it to `PokemonService`, which owns the imperative HTTP handlers and JDBC operations.
+MySQL Connector/J supplies the JDBC driver.
+The application does not publish this client in the Service Registry.

 The sample demonstrates: